Farrell-Laboratory/Toothy/README.md

 * If your recordings tend to use the same probe, you can optionally select a default probe configuration file that will be automatically loaded during the data processing phase.

 5) Default Parameters
-* Select the .txt file containing the parameter values that you want to use for data processing.
+* Select the TXT file containing the parameter values that you want to use for data processing.
 The application automatically generates a ```default_params.txt``` file with reasonable initial values, which can be changed in the next step.

+#### Set your analysis parameters
+The "Parameters" window allows you to view and edit the parameters used for data processing and analysis, which are stored in the TXT file specified in the previous step.
+You can display a short description of each parameter by hovering over its label, and changes can be saved either to the current parameter file or as a new TXT file.